 Red Flag Rules

-Under the red flag rules financial institutions and creditors are required to create and implement a written Identity Theft Prevention Program to help detect and prevent identity theft.
+The FACTA requirements are easy to follow with Record NationsA main piece of the FACTA legislation created the Red Flag Rules, which help enforcement agencies implement FACTA policies.
+The Red Flag Rules require financial institutions and creditors to create and implement a written Identity Theft Prevention Program to help detect and prevent identity theft.
 Identity theft programs should:

-- Identify red flags (patterns/practices/activities that possibly indicate identity theft)
+• Identify red flags (patterns/practices/activities that possibly indicate identity theft)

-- Detect red flags as they occur
+• Detect red flags as they occur

-- Respond swiftly and appropriately to red flag incidents
+• Respond swiftly and appropriately to red-flag incidents

-- Require regular updates as identity theft risks evolve
+• Require regular updates as identity theft risks evolve

 Free Credit Reports

 FACTA also allows consumers to get one free credit report every twelve months from any of the three dedicated, nationwide consumer credit reporting companies.
-Allowing consumer to check their credit history gives individuals more control over their own information.
+Allowing the consumer to check their credit history gives individuals more control over their information.

 Alerts and Monitoring Tools

-FACTA allows consumers to take more control over their own information by creating systems so they can set up personal alerts on their credit histories.
-This allows individuals to monitor their own information and helps them identify data risks early on.
+FACTA allows consumers to take more control over their information by creating systems so they can set up personal alerts on their credit histories.
+This allows individuals to monitor their information and helps them identify data risks early on.
 It also reduces the dependency on large companies to disclose breaches.

 Proper Disposal of Sensitive Information

-To ensure private information is not compromised it required that reasonable steps be taken to destroy private information beyond a doubt before it leaves the hands of any financial institution.
+Lastly, FACTA requires creditors and financial institutions to take “reasonable measures to protect against unauthorized access to or use of consumer information” using proper disposal.
+To ensure private information is not compromised, it required that reasonable steps be taken to destroy private information before it leaves the hands of any financial institution.

 What Are the Consequences of Failing to Stay in Compliance With FACTA?